 Or if you head out for lunch with coworkers, pack our Smoky Jalapeño Sriracha to share.
 Honestly, we are not opposed to keeping a bottle in your purse (or satchel) and adding it to your food when you visit a restaurant or eat lunch in the office kitchen (but store it in the fridge to maintain the benefits).
 Our sugar-free srirachas are the easiest way to get probiotics in your system at any time of the day.
 Post-meal, take a walk outside (bonus points if you bring a work friend).
 Sunshine, exercise, and a focus on protein- and probiotic-rich foods will get you through that 2 p.m. slump.

 Summer salads are the perfect light option for lunchtime when the heat picks up, and they’re one of the easiest meals to make in bulk (make one big salad on Sunday afternoon and divide it into five smaller salads for each workday!).
-Here are some of our favorite recipes:
+Or buy one pre-made at the store and add some produce probiotic goodness on top.
+But if you have a little time, here are some of our favorite recipes: